How you can help Texas winter storm victims - KRDO

 Unprecedented winter storms have blanketed Texas, causing bitter cold temperatures and widespread power outages throughout much of the state.

 President Joe Biden has declared a state of emergency, which makes people eligible for federal assistance.
 Still, the need for help is immediate as many struggle to find shelter, food, and warmth in these dangerous freezing conditions.
-Here is how you can help.
+You can donate to any of the organizations listed by clicking this link or the button below:

 - The Salvation Army provides shelter, food, and other necessary items to those in need throughout Texas.